media-service-dev/deprecation/README.md

 # Deprecation

-A function to trigger deprecations.
+A function to trigger deprecation warnings.

 ## Install